Research

 Job Market Paper.
 R&R

-Abstract: When do political protests influence citizens’ behaviour?
-Political protests are a key mean by which citizens try to influence political outcomes.
-Protests often aim at raising voters’ awareness on specific issues, but when is this successful?
-In this paper, I build on social-psychological work to argue that a key characteristic of effective protests is their capability to repeatedly expose voters to their message.
-This paper tests this argument by studying the effect of Fridays for Future (FFF) protests on voting for Green Parties.
-Using a novel dataset on FFF protests in Germany, and a difference-in-differences design, I find that exposure to environmental protests increases the vote share of the Greens and that repeated exposure to protests increases this effect.
-Additional analyses using panel survey data explore the individual-level mechanisms at play, and their generalizability beyond Germany and voting behaviour.
-Overall, these results are important to understand when and how protests are influential, as well as to understand the effects of environmental protests specifically.
+Abstract: Do climate protests have electoral consequences?
+How does repeated exposure influence protest outcomes?
+In this paper, I build on social-psychological work to argue that a key characteristic of effective protests is their ability to repeatedly expose voters to their message.
+I test this argument by studying the effect of Fridays for Future (FFF) protests on voting for Green Parties.
+Using a novel dataset of FFF protests and a difference-in-differences design, I find that exposure to climate protests increases the vote share of the German Greens, and that repeated exposure to protests increases this effect.
+Additional analyses suggest these effects are driven by both increases in turnout and changes in climate opinion, but not changes in the importance of climate change.
+These patterns are replicated in six other European democracies.
+These findings are important to understand when protests influence behaviour, and the political consequences of climate protests.

 Abstract: Do parties respond to voters' preferences?
 Scholars of party politics often argue that parties respond to voters’ preferences to maximise their likelihood of being elected.
 I test this assumption by studying how changes in voters' preferences impact parties' strategies.
 Specifically, I study the effect of floods on the English Greens’ candidate allocation.
 I argue that floods provide an electoral opportunity for Green parties: they put the environment on the agenda and create an incentive for protest vote.
 Matching geospatial data with voting records, I use a difference-in-differences design to show that floods influence voters' preferences, but have no effect on the Greens' candidate allocation.
 Using surveys, campaign expenditure data and interviews, I find support for the idea that the party does not have the resources for or does not prioritise information on voters' preferences.
 These results are important to understand when elites respond to voters and react on the environment.